citrix/workspace-windows-vcsdk/docs/architecture.md

 ## Module.ini

-The Receivers use settings stored in Module.ini to determine which virtual channels to load.
+The Citrix Workspace app for Windows use settings stored in Module.ini to determine which virtual channels to load.
 Driver developers can also use Module.ini to store parameters for virtual channels.
 Module.ini changes are effective only before the installation.
 After the installation, you must modify